BlackSamorez/tensor_parallel/README.md

 #### TODO:

 - Implement smth to store the results into csv/ feather dataframe
-- Decide which model are too big for backward passes and don't check them
+- Decide which models are too big for backward passes and don't check them
 - Decide what to do if one of the experiments failed
 - test it